Nicolaj Køhlert: Career

 Køhlert began his career with local side Esbjerg at the age of 15 in 2008; he spent a year there before joining Liverpool in England; during his time in Liverpool, Køhlert played for the reserves and under-18 sides but failed to make a first team appearance.
 In summer 2011, Køhlert left Liverpool to join Scottish side Rangers on a two-year deal, he played in the reserves during his six-month stay at the club but after Rangers entered administration.

 Køhlert returned to Denmark to join Silkeborg on a free transfer.
-He didn't make is debut for Silkeborg until 17 March 2013, when he came on as an 83rd-minute substitute for Jesper Bech in a 1–0 defeat against Randers.
+He didn't make his debut for Silkeborg until 17 March 2013, when he came on as an 83rd-minute substitute for Jesper Bech in a 1–0 defeat against Randers.
 His second appearance came in April again as a substitute this time replacing Jeppe Illum in the 72nd minute.
 Køhlert played another seven league matches, all substitute appearances.

 In spring 2014 Køhlert was a regular at the midfield in Silkeborg IF, and he played an important part in their promotion to the Superleague.

 In November 2015 Køhlert signed a new 3 1/2-year contract with Silkeborg IF.